zachpino/comm-workshop-s18/week09/homework.md

 ```

 Make use of a chromatic scale to fill the geo boundaries depending on one of the scaled values that TIGER provides in the `properties` child array of each geo entity.
 For instance, `ALAND` or `AWATER`.
-These aren't that intereting of course, but we'll be able to add more compelling data soon.
+These aren't that interesting of course, but we'll be able to add more compelling data soon.

 Screenshot your work and submit to blackboard.